torvalds/linux/Documentation/trace/rv/deterministic_automata.rst

 Deterministic Automaton in C
 ----------------------------

-In the paper "Efficient formal verification for the Linux kernel", the authors present a simple way to represent an automaton in C that can be used as regular code in the Linux kernel.
+In the paper "Efficient formal verification for the GNU/Linux kernel", the authors present a simple way to represent an automaton in C that can be used as regular code in the GNU/Linux kernel.

 For example, the 'wip' automata can be presented as (augmented with comments)::